Velocidex/velociraptor-docs/content/blog/2022/2022-11-21-release-notes/_index.md

 when exporting the file for use by other tools, they might expect the file to be properly padded out (so that file offsets are correct).

-Velociraptor now allows the user the choice of exoprting an individual file in a padded form (with sparse regions padded).
+Velociraptor now allows the user the choice of exporting an individual file in a padded form (with sparse regions padded).
 This can also be applied to the entire Zip export in the GUI.